ibm-cloud-security/app-identity-and-access-adapter/README.md

 [![GithubForks][img-github-forks]][url-github-forks]

-With the IBM Cloud App ID Istio Mixer Adapter, you can manage authentication and access management across your service mesh.
-The Adapter can be configured with any OIDC or OAuth 2.0 compliant identity provider, which enables it to seamlessly control authentication and authorization policies in many heterogeneous environments including frontend and backend applications.
+With the [IBM Cloud App ID](https://cloud.ibm.com/services/appid) Istio Mixer Adapter, you can manage authentication and access management across your service mesh.
+The Adapter can be configured with any OIDC or OAuth 2.0 compliant identity provider, which enables it to seamlessly control authentication and authorization policies in many heterogeneous environments, including frontend and backend applications.
 {: shortdesc}